Let's Develop the Dungeon

 "Uwaaah!
 That thing, that thing is coming!"

-"Haa, haa, damn… th-this is—"
+"Haa, haa, damn… th-this is—!"

 And finally, where they ended up was the spiral staircase room.
 Their only way back.

-"This dungeon is weird, dangerous."
+"This dungeon is insane.
+It's dangerous."

 "Master, is this okay?
 Just letting them go home like this?"